 During the walk, Eka sang about babam cakes, listing the ingredients

 aloud.
 Every song ended with a solo of groans and growls, courtesy of

 “Ba-ba-ba-bam cakes!
 Ba-ba-ba-bam cakes!”

-“We’re going to die out here."
-Lupin said, groaning.
+“We’re going to die out here,” Lupen said, groaning.

-Eka did not share Lupin's concerns.
-“Haven’t you ever been in the desert before?
-There is always something to eat or drink."
+Eka did not share Lupen’s concerns.
+“Haven’t you ever walked on foot in the desert before?
+To those who know how to look, there’s always something to eat.”

-“Verido don’t walk on the ground," Lupin said, every mention of the word 'eat' was the stomach's cue to start whining again, “if what you’re saying is true, then why aren’t we finding anything?”
+“Verido don’t walk on the ground,” Lupen said, every mention of eating made the stomach whine again, “if what you’re saying is true, then why aren’t we finding anything?”

 “Because it’s too hot!”

 “Of course, only idiots would be out here in this heat.”

 “Oh!
 The things you say Lu, it’s like you’re not of this world!
 When the suns set we should be able to find something.”